vidurb/docker-transmission-wireguard/README.md

 This image is tested on the `amd64` and `arm64` architectures (thanks to @ByteBitten).
 Although it is built for other architectures as well, please exercise caution when using it on untested architectures.

+**UPDATE: If you were encountering problems using Privoxy, they are fixed in v1.3.1**

 Now that Docker Hub has implemented usage restrictions, you might want to use an alternative.
 This image is also hosted on the GitHub Container Registry at `ghcr.io/vidurb/transmission-wireguard`, as well as on the Amazon Elastic Container Registry at `public.ecr.aws/t0n7w8o1/transmission-wireguard`